1987 Forsyth County protests

 The 1987 Forsyth County protests were a series of civil rights demonstrations held in Forsyth County, Georgia, in the United States.
-The protests consisted of two marches, held one week apart from each other on January 17 and January 24, 1987.
+The protests consisted of two marches, held one week apart on January 17 and January 24, 1987.
 The marches and accompanying counterdemonstrations by white supremacists drew national attention to the county.
 The second march was attended by many prominent civil rights activists and politicians, including both of Georgia's U.S. senators, and attracted about 20,000 marchers, making it one of the largest civil rights demonstrations in United States history.

-Forsyth County, which at the time was a primarily rural county about 30 mi northeast of Atlanta, had a long history of racial violence dating back to at least 1912, when a racial conflict led to the expulsion of nearly all of the roughly 1,000 African Americans who were living in the county.
-Afterwards, the county was almost entirely populated by white Americans, and it became a sundown county with a reputation for violence against black people who were visiting or traveling through.
-Despite sustained growth throughout the 1970s and 1980s, the county remained all-white, and in 1980, the United States Census Bureau reported that only one black person was living in the county, which had a population of over 25,000.
+At the time, Forsyth County was a rural county about 30 mi northeast of Atlanta that had a history of violence and discrimination against African Americans, being a sundown county that was almost entirely populated by white Americans.
 In light of this, in 1987, a local resident announced plans for a march to occur on the weekend of Martin Luther King Jr. Day to draw attention to the county's history and continuing problems with race.
 Hosea Williams, a civil rights activist and politician in Atlanta, joined the project and helped lead a group of about 75 marchers through the county on January 17.
-However, the march was disrupted by a group of about 400 white supremacists, including members of the Ku Klux Klan, who threw bottles and rocks at the marchers, injuring several, including Williams.
-After local law enforcement told the organizers they could not guarantee their safety, the march was called off.
-Eight Klansmen were arrested, though white supremacists considered the counterdemonstration a victory and held a rally at the Forsyth County Courthouse in the county seat of Cumming later that day.
+The march was disrupted by a group of about 400 white supremacists, including members of the Ku Klux Klan, who injured several marchers, including Williams.
+The march was eventually called off and several Klansmen were arrested.